Grief counselors in short supply with gun violence rising

 Womack worked with young people who had been involved in the criminal justice system, attempting to steer them to better choices — something he did for many people in his life.
 More than 1,300 people came to his funeral, including a friend from college who told Felix that when he was really struggling, Womack had let him sleep in his dorm room and use his meal plan card so he wouldn’t go hungry.

 Felix has had a hard time with her son’s death.
-She doesn’t accept the police determination that the man who shot him was acting in self defense, but there were no cameras in the parking lot.
+She doesn’t accept the police’s determination that the man who shot him was acting in self-defense, but there were no cameras in the parking lot.

 “I didn’t want to die.
 But I didn’t want to live either,” Felix said.